adamsiwiec/tag/README.md

 ## Acknowledgments

-* Thanks to ZB and Edgar
+* Thanks to ZB, Jerome, and Edgar
 * Also thanks to Django